YMandarin/Chatserver/README.md

 All messages are loaded into RAM.
 This project is meant to be used in a small scale.

 I am not a designer, so I based the design on Whatsapp web.

+## Security Update

+* The chatserver now uses SSL with self-signed certificate
+* All passwords are now hashed (with npm module Bcrypt)